StoppelCodes/stoppelcodes.github.io/README.md

 # stoppelcodes.github.io

 Hi there, this is the help page for EmeraldFox Fitness.
-Thanks you for visiting.
+Thank you for visiting.

-If you have other further questions that were not answered here, please contact EmeraldFox Fitness!
+If you have further questions that were not answered in the above documents, please contact EmeraldFox!

 Lets get FoxFit!!!